What is sexier than the sound of the French language?

 - The free version allows you to paste quite a bit of text into a box and check it immediately on the page.
 There is a premium version for €39.90 that allows you unlimited text and has plugins for browser windows and desktop word processing programs.

 It allows you to check a smaller block of text in one go, and did not flag quite as many true mistakes as Scribens, but may still be more useful for you depending on your level and preferences.

-Here’s what you should know about BonPatron:
+Here is what you should know about BonPatron:

-- The tool did not catch problems with the gender of adjectives like principale and petite in the context above, but still caught problems with gender of articles.
+- The tool did not catch problems with the gender of adjectives like principale and petite in the context above, but still caught problems with the gender of articles.